emilaxelsson/hydrogenesis/README.md

 *Q:* Why not stick to Hydrogen alone?

-*A:* Because Hydrogen is not ideal for manual editing of entire songs.
-It takes a lot of clicking in the UI to add beats and make changes.
+*A:* Because OpenMPT provides a text-based song representation and keyboard-centric editing which some of us prefer.

 *Q:* Why not stick to OpenMPT alone?